-The Full Moon day in the month of Ashadha in Hindu calendar is named as Guru Purnima.
-The holy day is dedicated to Guru or the Teacher.
-On this day, Poojas are offered to the Brahma Vidyacharyas – who have passed down Brahman knowledge to continuous successive generations of Acharya.
-The Vyasa Pooja is also performed on this day as the Sage Ved Vyasa is considered to be a person with the highest level of intellect.
-He coded the Vedas into four divisions and composed the Brahmasutras.
+The Full Moon day in the month of Ashadha in Hindu calendar is Guru Purnima.
+The holy day is especially for Guru or the Teacher.
+On this day, devotees offer Poojas to the Brahma Vidyacharyas – who passed down Brahman knowledge to continuous successive generations of Acharya.
+The Vyasa Pooja also takes place on this day because devotees believe the Sage Ved Vyasa to be a person with the highest level of intellect.
+He also coded the Vedas into four divisions and composed the Brahmasutras.

-Traditionally, the Chaturmasya Vrata is observed for a period of two months, usually from July – August.
+Traditionally, the Chaturmasya Vrata takes place for a period of two months, usually from July – August.
 The Sannyasins observe the Vrata and stay at one place to disperse spiritual knowledge to their disciples.
-During the Vrata period, the Jagadguru observes the following Vratas – Shravana Somvara Vrata, Vara Mahalakshmi Vrata, Gokulashtami Vrata, Vamana Jayanti, Ananta Padmanabha Vrata and Uma Maheshwar Vrata.
+Moreover, during the Vrata period, the Jagadguru observes the following Vratas – Shravana Somvara Vrata, Vara Mahalakshmi Vrata, Gokulashtami Vrata, Vamana Jayanti, Ananta Padmanabha Vrata and Uma Maheshwar Vrata.

-The Navaratri Utsav is celebrated with great fervor and zest in The Sringeri Temple complex.
-The festival is celebrated in a unique way which is a must see in anyone’s lifetime.
-On the day before Navaratri, a Maha Abhishekam will be performed for Goddess Sharadamba.
-The Rudrabhishekam and 108 Abhishekam will be followed by an offering of several Alankaras to the Goddess.
+The Navaratri Utsav is a festival of great fervor and zest in The Sringeri Temple complex.
+On the day before Navaratri, a Maha Abhishekam takes place for Goddess Sharadamba.
+After the Rudrabhishekam and 108 Abhishekam the priest also makes an offering of several Alankaras to the Goddess.
 They are Jagatprasutika Alankaram ( the day before Navaratri), Brahmi, Maheshwari, Koumari, Vaishnavi, Indrani, Veena Sharada, Mohini, Rajarajeshwari, Chamunda, and Gajalakshmi.
-Several Parayanas (Readings) are also performed such as of the Vedas and the Gita.
-Cultural music programs are also held at the Sringeri Temple Complex.
+Several Parayanas (Readings) also take place such as of the Vedas and the Gita.
+Cultural music programs are also there at the Sringeri Temple Complex.

-This festival is celebrated for seven days at the Sringeri Temple during the Kartik Shukla Paksha (November).
-Several Poojas and Aradhanas are performed on the special days of Shashti, Saptami and Ashtami of the month.
+This festival lasts for seven days at the Sringeri Temple during the Kartik Shukla Paksha (November).
+Devotees perform several Poojas and Aradhanas on the special days of Shashti, Saptami and Ashtami of the month.

 Besides the above main festivals mentioned, other festivals celebrated on a grand scale at the Sringeri Temple are Makara Sankranthi, Maha Shivaratri, Ugadi, Ram Navami, Narasimha Jayanti, Janmashtami, Vinayaka Chaturthi, Jagadguru Jayanti, Deepavali, and Kartik Somavara Pooja.

-Sri Adi Shankaracharya Ashtottara Shatanamavali – This is the list of 108 names of Sri Adi Shankaracharya that has been passed down by the previous generations.
-This Stotra is recited daily at the Sringeri Math in the temple dedicated to Sri Adi Shankaracharya as part of daily Pooja.
+- Sri Adi Shankaracharya Ashtottara Shatanamavali – This is the list of 108 names of Sri Adi Shankaracharya that the previous generations passed down.

-Gita Gyana Yagna – The Gita Gyana Yagna scheme has been started by the Sri Sharada Peetham in which any individual who can recite the 700 Shlokas mentioned in the Gita will be rewarded with Rupees 21,000 and a certificate.
-The attempt can also be split into 3 days.
+- Gita Gyana Yagna – Sri Sharada Peetham started The Gita Gyana Yagna scheme in which any individual who can recite the 700 Shlokas of the Gita will receive Rupees 21,000 and a certificate.
+One can also split the attempt into 3 days.

 Other important poojas are:

-Dindi Deeparadana (Suvasini Pooja) – Devotees can perform this pooja at the Sringeri Temple.
-The Suvasini Pooja is done by worshiping a married woman as a representation of Goddess Durga.
-The woman is offered meals, fruits, clothes, and Dakshina.
+- Dindi Deeparadana (Suvasini Pooja) – Devotees can perform this pooja at the Sringeri Temple.
+The Suvasini Pooja takes place by worshiping a married woman as a representation of Goddess Durga.
+One offers the woman meals, fruits, clothes, and Dakshina.

-Udayastamana Pooja – This is a unique type of Pooja performed for one full day, starting from dawn till dusk.
-There is a total of 18 Poojas for the devotees throughout the day.
+- Udayastamana Pooja – This is a unique type of Pooja that takes place for one full day, starting from dawn till dusk.
+Moreover, there is a total of 18 Poojas for the devotees throughout the day.

-Rudrabhishekam – This Pooja is performed to please Lord Shiva and to get his blessings.
-The Pooja is relieves one of his or her sins and bring prosperity to the family.
-The Pooja can take place at the Sri Shankaracharya Temple, Sri Vidyashankara Temple and Sri Balasubramanya Temple.
+- Rudrabhishekam – This Pooja is performed to please Lord Shiva and to get his blessings.
+The Pooja also relieves one of his or her sins and brings prosperity to the family.
+It can take place at the Sri Shankaracharya Temple, Sri Vidyashankara Temple and Sri Balasubramanya Temple.

 Sringeri Temple Aksharabhyasam

-The couples with children of age 2.5 – 5 years can perform the Seva as a start to the education of their children at the Sringeri Temple.
+Couples with children between 2.5 – 5 years can perform Aksharabhyasam as a start to their education at the Sringeri Temple.
 The timings are from 8 am to 1 pm and the cost is Rs.250.
-The performing of this ritual is special because the presiding deity Sri Sharadamba is Goddess of intelligence and knowledge.
+This ritual is special because the presiding deity Sri Sharadamba is Goddess of intelligence and knowledge.

-By Air – The Mangalore airport is the nearest airport to Sringeri Temple from where regular buses are available.
+- Air – The Mangalore airport is the nearest airport to Sringeri Temple.

-By Train – Shimoga and Kadur are the nearest railway stations.
-One can take a bus or a private taxi to reach the temple town from there.
+- Train – Shimoga and Kadur are the nearest railway stations.

 Bangalore to Sringeri: How to Reach

-By Train – Take a train from Bangalore to Mangalore or Shimoga.
-One can take a bus or a private taxi to reach the temple town from there.
+- Train – Take a train from Bangalore to Mangalore or Shimoga.

-A large number of small guest houses and hotels are available for private accommodation.
+A large number of small guest houses and hotels are also available for private accommodation.

 Under the leadership of Sri Sharada Peetham, a dining hall by the name of “Sri Bharathi Theertha Prasada” is near the Sharada Temple.
-Food is served to all devotees in the afternoon between 12:15 PM to 2:30 PM and at night between 7:15 PM to 8:30 PM.
+The serving of food takes place in the afternoon between 12:15 PM to 2:30 PM and at night between 7:15 PM to 8:30 PM.